 Together with Iran, Hezbollah stands to lose the most from the fall of the Syrian regime.
 Over the years, the organization and the Assad regime have nurtured strong ties due to their often overlapping interests in Lebanon, a proxy arena for Western confrontation with Iran and Syria.
 The relationship deepened following Syria’s 2005 withdrawal from Lebanon, which forced Damascus to rely more heavily on Hezbollah to extend its influence in the country.
 Assad has reportedly supplied Hezbollah with training and access to sophisticated weapons systems, including long-range Scud missiles, on Syrian soil.

 Beyond its bilateral ties to Hezbollah, Damascus has also served as an important conduit for Iranian arms and played a bridging role between the Persian power and its Lebanese acolytes.
-Bound together by their shared hostility toward Israel, these three allies, together with
+Bound together by their shared hostility toward Israel, these three allies, together with Hamas, have formed a so-called axis of resistance to serve as a counterweight to more moderate forces in the region.
+Although Hezbollah’s relationship with Iran would endure without Assad, the alliance would lose an important center of gravity.

 - Full website and iPad access